shsagir/play-area-sync/docs/install-wordpress-5-uni.md

 ## Get ready

 We assume you've already created an [App](app) and chose WordPress in the [Software Preset](app#toc-software-preset).
 If not: You can do so in the [fortrabbit Dashboard](/dashboard).
 Following the fastest way to start with a fresh installation.
 Please scroll below for [migrating an existing WordPress](#toc-advanced-setup).

+This install guide was last tested with version 5.0.0 but believed to work with older versions in the exact same way.

 ## Quick start